HounaidaM/Coronary-Angiogram-Keyframes-Extraction/README.md

 - We didn't train the U-net, we loaded a pretrained model;
 - The test is done on our personal dataset to produce the frame masks (Ground Truth).

+# usefulness :

+This project can be used to automatically generate groundtruths of medical images.
+It was tested on a sample of coronary frames extracted from angiographic videos.
+Then it offers keyframes extraction from each video.

+The project will be useful to automatically manage a large dataset ensuring better performance.

 # Authors:
 Hounaida Moalla & Aiman Ghrab